shoprunback/documentation/source/includes/api/webhooks.md

 You can change the secret (the default one is empty) on your dashboard: [section Developers > Webhooks](https://dashboard.shoprunback.com/webhooks/edit).

+Use a random string with high entropy with, by example, the following command: `ruby -rsecurerandom -e 'puts SecureRandom.hex(20)'` in your terminal.

 ### Verify the signature

 ```ruby